-UNESCO Regional Office for Culture in Latin America and the Caribbean in Havana has set up a CCBP Secretariat to receive and analyze all requests from all entities wishing to offer the training course, and approve them in consultation with the World Heritage Centre in Paris.
+UNESCO Regional Office for Culture in Latin America and the Caribbean in Havana has set up a CCBP Secretariat to receive and analyse all requests from all entities wishing to offer the training course, and approve them in consultation with the World Heritage Centre in Paris.

 Any institution wishing to be part of the CCBP network should send an official request to the UNESCO Havana Office, using the Participation Format.